uutzinger/airquality/Readme.md

 A change of 5mbar within in 24hrs can cause headaches in suseptible subjects.
 The program computes the avaraging filter coefficient (a) based on the sensor sample interval for a 24hr smoothing filter y = (1-a)\*y + a*x
 * CO2:  a value >1000ppm is poor
 * Temperature:  20-25.5C is normal range
-* Humidity:  30-60% is normal range
+* Humidity:  30-60% is normal range (I set threshold to 25 and 65)
 * Particles:
 P2.5: >25ug/m3 is poor
 P10: >50ug/m3 is poor
 * tVOC:  a value >660ppb is poor

 It is common to find CO2 concentration above 1000ppm in single family homes.
-For good airquality you need to let air circulate when possible.
+To lower CO2 concentration you need to open two windows at opposite sides of the hours and let air circulate.

 ## Sensor System
 ![Sensi](Sensi.jpg)